tanvidm27/Swiggy-Project/README.md

 # Swiggy-Project
 - This project is a Power BI dashboard built using sample data from a fictional restaurant business inspired by Swiggy Food App.
 It analyzes restaurant performance, customer behavior, and order trends through interactive visuals and insights.
+Built using Power BI Desktop with DAX and Power Query…

 # 🍽️ Swiggy Dashboard
 - Swiggy Data Analysis Project – Power BI